-, Journal of Business Logistics, Journal of Management, Journal of Operations Management, Journal of Supply Chain Management, Multivariate Behavioral Research, Transportation Journal, and Transportation Research Part E.
+, Journal of Business Logistics, Journal of Management, Journal of Operations Management, Journal of Supply Chain Management, Manufacturing and Service Operations Management, Multivariate Behavioral Research, Transportation Journal, and Transportation Research Part E.

-Jason serves as an Associate Editor at Journal of Operations Management, Decision Sciences Journal, and International Journal
+Jason serves as an Associate Editor at Journal of Operations Management, Decision Sciences, and International Journal

 of Operations and Production Management.

 He serves on the Editorial Review Board for Journal of Business Logistics and Journal of Supply Chain Management.
-He also actively reviews for several supply chain (International Journal of Logistics Management, Journal of Business Logistics, and Transportation Journal) and quantitative methods (Educational and
+He also actively reviews for several supply chain (International Journal of Logistics Management, Journal of Business Logistics, and Transportation Journal) and quantitative methods (Behavior Research Methods, Educational and

 Psychological Measurement and Structural Equation Modeling) journals.

-With regard to teaching, Jason teaches courses at the undergraduate, masters, and doctoral level.
+With regard to teaching, Jason teaches or has taught courses at the undergraduate, masters, and doctoral level.

 At the undergrad level, Jason teaches the case-based capstone supply chain management course and has also taught an upper-level transportation management elective.
 Jason has taught an online course concerning distribution fulfillment in the Masters of Science in Supply Chain Management program.
 At the doctoral level, he co-coordinates the introductory PhD seminar common to both the logistics and OSM doctoral programs.